An algebraic model for commutative HZ-algebras: Dold-Kan correspondence for commutative monoids

 \section{Dold-Kan correspondence for commutative monoids}

 The classical Dold-Kan correspondence is an equivalence of categories between the category of simplicial abelian groups, $\sab$, and the category of non-negatively graded chain complexes of abelian groups, $\chab$.
-In this section we establish a Quillen equivalence between categories of commutative monoids in symmetric sequences of simplicial abelian groups, $C(\sab^\Sigma)$, and non-negatively graded chain complexes, $C(\ch^\Sigma)$, carrying positive model structures.
+In this section we establish a Quillen equivalence between categories of commutative monoids in symmetric sequences of simplicial abelian groups, $C(\sab^\Sigma)$, and non-negatively graded chain complexes, $C(\ch^\Sigma)$, carrying positive model structures. {In the special case of pointed commutative monoids in symmetric sequences of simplicial modules and non-negatively graded chain complexes, such a Quillen equivalence is established in \cite[Theorem 6.5]{R}.}

 In the next section we extend this equivalence from symmetric sequences to symmetric spectra.
 We first define the relevant model structures on the categories of symmetric sequences in simplicial abelian groups, $\sigmas$, and chain complexes, $\sigmadg$.

 \begin{defn} \begin{itemize} \item[] \item Let $f\colon A \ra B$ be a morphism in $\sigmadg$.
 Then $f$ is a positive weak equivalence, if $H_*(f)(\ell)$ is an isomorphism for positive levels $\ell > 0$.
 It is a positive fibration, if $f(\ell)$ is a fibration in the projective model structure on non-negatively graded chain complexes for all $\ell >0$. \item A morphism $g\colon C \ra D$ in $\sigmas$ is a positive fibration if $g(\ell)$ is a fibration of simplicial abelian groups in positive levels and it is a positive weak equivalence if $g(\ell)$ is a weak equivalence for all $\ell >0$. \end{itemize} \end{defn} In both cases, the positive cofibrations are determined by their left lifting property with respect to positive acyclic fibrations.
 Positive cofibrations are cofibrations that are isomorphisms in level zero.
-One can check directly that the above definitions give model category structures or use Hirschhorn's criterion \cite[11.6.1]{Hi} and restrict to the diagram category whose objects are natural numbers greater than or equal to one and then use the trivial model structure in level zero with cofibrations being isomorphisms and weak equivalences and fibrations being arbitrary.
-The generating (acyclic) cofibrations are maps of the form $G_r(i)$ ($G_r(j)$) for $r$ positive and $i$ ($j$) a generating (acyclic) cofibration in chain complexes (simplicial modules).
+One can check directly that the above definitions give model category structures or use Hirschhorn's criterion \cite[11.6.1]{Hi} and restrict to the diagram category whose objects are natural numbers greater than or equal to one and then use the trivial model structure in level zero with cofibrations being isomorphisms and weak equivalences and fibrations being arbitrary. {The generating cofibrations are maps of the form $G_r(i)$ for $r$ positive and such that $i$ is a generating cofibration in chain complexes (simplicial modules).
+The generating acyclic cofibrations are maps of the form $G_r(j)$ for $r$ positive and where $j$ is a generating acyclic cofibration in chain complexes (simplicial modules). }

 We also get the corresponding right-induced model structures on commutative monoids: